 Tamar, Michal, and Bathsheba appear here not as a group of women figures but as “the women from the Book of Samuel.”
 The reference to the biblical work within which they are placed invites us to think about the general nature of this book, which is completely immersed in power struggles between men, within patriarchal structures.
 Elhanan Nir changes the prism of the reference to the book by moving the heart of the struggle from the inner-male arena—among the fighters of the various armies in the many wars, among the royal struggles of Saul and David, between the institution of prophecy and the institution of the monarchy, among the sons of David in the succession struggles, among the military leaders, or between God and the king—they are all struggles “between men” (as Anne Kosofsky Sedgwick calls it) into the arena of the struggle between the sexes.
 In this struggle, the women are trampled.

-The planting of the characters within a geographically located and well-identified urban frame of being establishes the occurrence as eternal and cyclical, trans-historical, immutable and irreparable.
-Its persistence is evident in the fact that in the yeshiva, the men who study continue to repeat Rabbi Shmuel bar Nachmani’s claim that “anybody who says that David sinned is nothing but wrong” (in a convoluted passage in the Babylonian Talmud, b.Shabbat 19a, which deals with the acquittal and purification/ of sinful male characters from the Bible, from Reuben to Josiah).
-In other words, the essence of the suffering of the women from the Book of Samuel, emerges from the fact that there is no recognition of the injustice done to them, because the halakha/ will always side with the man.
+The planting of the characters within a geographically located and well-identified urban /experience establishes the occurrence as eternal and cyclical, trans-historical, immutable and irreparable.
+Its persistence is evident in the fact that in the yeshiva, the men who study continue to repeat Rabbi Shmuel bar Nachmani’s claim that “anybody who says that David sinned is nothing but wrong” (in a convoluted /an elaborate passage in the Babylonian Talmud, b.Shabbat 19a, which deals with the acquittal and purification/whitewashing of sinful male characters from the Bible, from Reuben to Josiah).
+In other words, the essence of the suffering of the women from the Book of Samuel, emerges from the fact that there is no recognition of the injustice done to them, because the halakha/Jewish/rabbinic legal tradition will always side with the man.

 The speaker, a resident of Jerusalem, goes out together with his wife to appeal to the tormented ancient women, perhaps to express the lack of recognition of their suffering and to ask for their forgiveness.
 But the most tormented among them, Tamar, rejects their appeal and blames the modern couple, “You too / are among the wicked,” despite the fact that “our hands did not spill” [blood].
 The allusion is to the ceremony of the “broken-necked calf,” which is mandated in a situation where “a slain corpse is found in the land… the identity of the slayer not being known” (Deut 21:1).
 The association is reinforced through the mention of the spring, the destination of the women’s walk.
 This is a ceremony of ritual, institutionalized, violence, requiring the sacrifice of a scapegoat as a substitution, as a declaration of the innocence of the hands of the community and of the restoration of order.
 This allusion paints the figures of women as the eternal victim of male violence, the broken-necked calf, the remnant trampled under the wheels of patriarchal war, a necessary payment in the struggles to establish the monarchy that has no qualms about exploiting women to the fullest.